Sickle cell disease

 Treatment for a sickle cell crisis includes:

-Other treatments for sickle cell anemia may include:
+Other treatments for sickle cell disease may include:

-Treatments that may be needed to manage complications of sickle cell anemia include:
+Treatments that may be needed to manage complications of sickle cell disease include:

 Joining a support group where members share common issues can relieve the stress of a chronic disease.